-KAMRA eliminates the need for reading glasses in people 45 - 65 years old, and who have good distance vision, but problems with their reading vision.
+KAMRA helps eliminate the need for reading glasses in people 45 - 60 years old, and who have good distance vision, but problems with their reading vision.
 KAMRA is designed to improve near and intermediate vision, and reduce or eliminate the need for reading glasses.

 From start to finish, the KAMRA® inlay procedure will typically take less than 20 minutes.
 Numbing drops are used to ensure you are comfortable throughout the procedure.
 You may feel slight pressure while Dr. Lindahl uses a laser to create a small opening in the first few layers of your eye, known as the cornea.
 However, it only lasts a few seconds.
 The inlay is then placed within the opening.
 Once the numbing drops wear off, your eyes may feel irritated or scratchy and you may also experience excessive tearing or light sensitivity.
 This is normal.
 Dr. Lindahl will provide medications to help you manage these symptoms.

 You will not be able to drive home following the procedure so make arrangements beforehand for a ride.
 You should not drive until Dr. Lindahl tells you that this is okay.

 As with any eye surgery, healing is a process.
 Adhering to your doctor's recovery instructions will accelerate your progress.
 It is important to remember that the amount and pace of near vision improvement varies by individual.
 While some patients see an improvement within the first week to a month, others may require additional time to heal.
 Most patients resume normal activities and return to work within 24-48 hours.

 To enhance your recovery and near vision improvement, you should: